dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.**
+**You don't have to be great to start.
+But you do have to start to be great.**

-Rumi
+Zig Ziglar